bbauska/Reroof/readme.md

  </ul>

  <p5>What do you need?</p5>
-Basic Step-by-Step Guide on How to Re-shingle a Roof

 <p>Important safety reminders
 We cannot emphasize enough how risky this task is.
 Aside from being difficult, you need to have the right skills to implement the re-shingling correctly.
 For starters, read about the safety measures you need to keep in mind and abide by to stay protected at all times.